Microchip-MPLAB-Harmony/aerospace/peripheral/spw_44126/docs/interface.md

 **Parameters**

-*enable* if true, Router Logical Address Routing is enable.
+* *enable* - If true, Router Logical Address Routing is enable.
 Disabled if false

 **Returns**